deni1688/ytd/README.md

 # ytd
 A simple mp3 downloader PWA.
 Running ourside of the decker build requires ffmpeg installed on the host machine.

+### Disclaimer:

+This project is only for testing purposes and does in no way encourage the use of this piece of software for pirating content from YouTube.